Since the human brain processes visuals much faster than text, using concept webs is an important learning strategy for students.

 To create a concept web, draw a central circle.
 Inside this circle, write a general question.
 Main ideas may also be used.
 Draw connecting lines from the main concept to related ideas that radiate from this circle.

-When to Use Concept Webs
+When should I Use Concept Webs?

 A concept web may be used for many purposes.
 Lessons that introduce a subject of study to even studying for an exam work well.
 Any time learners need to define thoughts, concept webs may be used.